 Southern Oregon University | Theatre and Jefferson Public Radio

 Jefferson Public Radio—Southern Oregon and Northern California’s regional public broadcasting network—has been based on the SOU campus since it first began as a student-run station in the 1960s.
 With the growth of both the network and needs of the theatre program, JPR was in need of more space.
-The new two-story addition for JPR will feature a 600 sq. ft. performance space, eight new offices, four “on air” talk studios, three AV production rooms, support and conference spaces, a 1,000 sq. ft. open office, and a 1,300 sq. ft. atrium between the new and existing building.
+The new two-story addition for JPR will features a 600 sq. ft. performance space, eight new offices, four “on air” talk studios, three AV production rooms, support and conference spaces, a 1,000 sq. ft. open office, and a 1,300 sq. ft. atrium between the new and existing building.